Research Facilities 2018 - Overview

 - Shared equipment cores are reducing cost, improving recruitment, and increasing space utilization

-- There is a major move toward open offices for research leadership and staff
+- There is a major move toward open offices for research staff

 - Many research facility portfolios are underperforming – wrong type/outdated/underutilized